arse/PolyCollection/README.md

 ================================

-Until Infinite release their form helper bundle of goodness, here's an unofficial bundle using Tim Nagel's "Poly Collection" code which allows forms to use a collection of different types (with a common parent) in one input, the collection of types being dynamically created at run time.
-I've made a few changes to the code, and added a template and js.
+Until Infinite release their form helper bundle of goodness, here's an unofficial bundle using Tim Nagel's "Poly Collection" code which allows a form input to use a collection of different types (with a common parent) which could be dynamically created at run time.
+I've made a few changes to the code, and added some template goodness and js.

 * See longer description at http://tim.nagel.com.au/symfony2/forms/polycollection-for-symfony2-forms/
 * See gist at https://gist.github.com/3058342 (for symfony 2.0)